cuzdav/type_to_string/README.md

 Output is:

 ```
-pointer to member function of class 1X taking (pointer to array[10] of pointer to int, pointer to volatile pointer to const unsigned long long), and returning pointer to array[10] of pointer to int
+pointer to member function of class 1X taking (pointer to array[10] of pointer
+to int, pointer to volatile pointer to const unsigned long long), and returning
+pointer to array[10] of pointer to int
 ```
+(newlines added)